danielbeeke/cv/README.md

 *2010 - 2012:*
 -   DrupalJam: Open Social
--   DrupalJam: All Your Features Are Belong to Us
+-   DrupalJam: all your base are belong to git

 Code references